-Master of Science in Nursing; Pediatric Nurse Practitioner
+Master of Science - Nursing; Pediatric Nurse Practitioner

 The School of Nursing’s Master of Science in Nursing (MSN) program is designed to provide students with the knowledge, skills, and abilities requisite to the safe, effective, and efficient advanced practice of nursing.